What is Franchise Financing?

 This lender works exclusively with franchise businesses to help them find the solution that’s right for their needs.
 Get financing for new units, refinancing, recapitalization, remodels, and acquisitions, etc. You can also access equipment financing loans.

 Apple Pie works with a variety of different lenders, hence the interest rates and terms you receive on your franchise loan will vary, but it will be largely based on the type of product and your qualifications.

 Apple Pie Capital is specifically dedicated to franchise financing.
 Get 5 – 10 year payment terms.
-They have flexible collateral options.
+They have flexible collateral options, so these are not unsecured loans.
 There are no prepayment penalty options.
-See applepiecapital.com/franchise-financing.

 To qualify for a franchise loan from CAN Capital, you’ll need at least $4,500 revenue per month, a minimum credit score of 600, and 12 months preferred (although they will consider 3+ months with consistent revenue) in business, for their short-term loan.

 Qualifying for a medium-term loan is stricter.
 For a CAN Capital medium-term loan, you’ll need a 680 personal credit score, 7 years in business, and a preferred $350,000 in annual revenue.